chentianran/chentianran.github.io/teaching/calc3/index.markdown

   - Reading is an important component in our learning process.
   - Reading assignment are listed in the course schedule (to be finished __before__ class)
-* Read your quizzes and the solution sheets
-  - You should understand why your answers are wrong (or why they are right)
-  - If you see the same questions again in the future, will you make the same mistakes?
 * Participate!
   - You are not a passive note-taking robot
   - Let's think together!